PhilNbel/IODCapstone/README.md

 1. `npm run init-dev` to update the database with the structure in `db_creation.sql` and the initial information in `test_data.sql`
 2. `npm run start-dev` to run on a local machine with the 'DEV' environment
 3. `npm run init` to update your production database, with it's information in `.env.prod`.
 Although nothing is copyrighted, I would like if you didn't try to make any concurrence to my website.
 This is here to help you start your own project
-4. `npm start` to run build your front end in a 'dist' folder and run your website.
+4. `npm run start-dist` to run build your front end in a 'dist' folder and run your website.
 This is useful if you plan to run your website on a distant Dockerimage.
 If you want to first build the image in your development environment, use `npm run build-dev`